The History of Neuschwanstein Castle- Schloss Neuschwanstein

 Inner courtyard of Neuschwanstein

 Neuschwanstein, which means “New Swan on a Rock,” got its name from Ludwig II’s childhood home, Castle Hohenschwangau.
-It was built in a Romanesque Revival style, a 19th-century building style inspired by architecture from the 12th and 13th centuries.
+It was built in the Romanesque Revival style, a 19th-century building style inspired by architecture from the 12th and 13th centuries.
 The 19th century saw many castles built and reconstructed in this style.
-The site was previously occupied by two medieval castles, and those twin castles were demolished.
-Ludwig oversaw the laying of the foundation stone of Neuschwanstein in 1869.
+Two medieval castles previously occupied the site, but those twin castles were demolished to make way for Neuschwannstein.
+Ludwig oversaw the laying of the foundation stone in 1869.

 HistoricalFindings Photo: Throne Room,Neuschwanstein Castle,Upper Bavaria,Germany,c1895HistoricalFindings Photo: Throne Room,Neuschwanstein Castle,Upper Bavaria,Germany,c1895HistoricalFindings Photo: Throne Room,Neuschwanstein Castle,Upper Bavaria,Germany,c1895